YunoHost/doc/dev.md

 - **Use [ynh-dev](https://github.com/YunoHost/ynh-dev)** (see the README) to setup a development environment - locally in a virtual machine, or on a VPS.
-  This will setup a working YunoHost instance, using directly the git repositories (with symlinks).
+  This will setup a working YunoHost instance, using directly the Git repositories (with symlinks).
 That way, you will be able to edit files, test your changes in real time, commit stuff and push/pull directly from your development environment.